Riverscapes/PBR/workshops/2024/Federal Series/sisters.md

 ## Workshop Description

-This workshop will give students as basic introduction to ‘low-tech’ process-based approaches for restoring streams and their associated riparian areas (riverscapes) to benefit fish, wildlife, and working lands.
-Participants will learn principles guiding low-tech process-based restoration and become familiar with simple, hand-built tools, including Beaver Dam Analogues (BDAs) and Post-Assisted Log Structures (PALS), intended to mimic and promote specific ecosystem processes.
-Course content is supported by a published [Design Manual]({{ site.baseurl }}/manual/).
-On day 2 of the workshop, students will construct LTPBR structures just outside of Sisters, OR.
+The [USU Restoration Consortium](https://restoration.usu.edu) has partnered with the Natural Resources Conservation Service [West National Technology Support Center](https://www.nrcs.usda.gov/west-national-technology-support-center) and the [Bureau of Land Management's Aquatic Resources Program](https://www.blm.gov/programs/aquatics) to develop a standardized training series for Low-Tech Process-Based Restoration.

 This course is offered as part of CEWA 5624 - Implementation of Low-Tech Process-Based Restoration for NRCS & BLM employees to satisfy [LTPBR Level 2]({{sitebaseurl}}/workshops/2024/federal_series) training requirements.
+For students who have not participated in the Level 1 & 2 Training series, we will introduce Low-Tech Process-Based Restoration (LTPBR), we will introduce the basic concepts of LTPBR during day 1 of the workshop.
+On day 2 of the workshop, students will construct LTPBR structures just outside of Sisters, OR.

 ------